2022 Hawai‘i College Guide: A Local Kid’s Guide to Surviving College

 - If all else fails, the dining hall is usually an easy place to get hired as a student.

-3. Be the cool kid from Hawai‘i with all the ‘ono Hawai‘i snacks—Spam, furikake popcorn, li hing mui sour belts.
+3. Be the cool kid from Hawai‘i with all the ‘ono Hawai‘i snacks—Spam, furikake popcorn, li hing mui sour belts—and a rice cooker.
 Spread da aloha.

 Download an app such as Venmo or Cash App.
 Every time you go out to eat with friends, come across a campus fundraiser or just need to pay your roommate for toilet paper, various apps and some banks let you do it instantly, so you can request and send money from a bank account.